 Tom & Mary’s deep care for the hobby, wargames, and wagamers jumped off the screen at me throughout 2018.
 Their pathway and philosophy are firmly rooted in a deep understanding of why they do this.

 As Tom put it, “In some parallel universe I’m designing quirky party games for Hollandspiele.
 I’m lucky enough to be doing this and I enjoy the challenge.”
 The need to create, be creative, and to give others the same sense of enjoyment they find in board games is a driving force at Hollandspiele.
-Though many publishers, particularly small publishers, would say that’s their goal too, it’s evident in everything about the Holland’s approach that reinforces their success.
+Though many publishers, particularly small publishers, would say that’s their goal too, it’s evident in everything about the Russel’s approach that reinforces their success.

 Here’s to a great 2019 and the continued success of Hollandspiele!